Kilmacanogue National School

 Procedures

-Inform the parents and student
+Inform the parents and students

 Parents and students are informed in writing about the complaint, how it will be investigated and that it could result in a suspension.